 Here are six tips to build business credit.

 1. Separate Business & Personal Finances

 Separating your business and personal finances is key to maximizing your business credit.
 How you handle your personal affairs should not impact your business credit, so don’t commingle them.

 To separate your finances, you’ll want to open both a personal bank account as well as a business bank account.
 Chase Bank, for example, has a business checking account that offers a wealth of flexibility for you the business owner.

 Alternatively, for other business checking accounts, you can check out our articles on the best small business checking accounts.
 And for the best business savings accounts, you can read our article on the best small business savings accounts.

 2. Get a Business Credit Card, Line of Credit, or Lease

-The best way to build business credit, like personal credit, is to borrow money and pay it back in a timely manner.
-For example, getting a small business credit card and paying the balance every month is a good first step towards building a history of prompt payments.
+The best way to build business credit, such as personal credit, is to borrow money and pay it back in a timely manner.
+For example, getting a small business credit card and paying the balance every month is a good first step toward building a history of prompt payments.